marciofrayze/rackstep/README.md

 RackStep is still in very early stage of development and testing.
 Right now there is only one website that was build using it: [Ninirc.com](http://ninirc.com)

-## TODOs (some of them)

-- use RDoc or YARD for documentation.
-- create more tests.
-- add some performance tests and do some optimizations.
-- solve all the TODOs listed around the source code.

 ## Author

 RackStep is developed by Marcio Frayze David - mfdavid@gmail.com.